 With our passive startup fund, we sought to address this issue by prioritising cross-sector diversification as well as a portfolio spread of a minimum of 28 investments.

-In 2016, we launched Fund Twenty8 – the first and only passive startup fund in the UK.
-Fund Twenty8 invests passively in EIS opportunities and provide a totally new choice for investors.
-The fund’s strategy is to use its algorithm to automatically build you a diversified portfolio of at least 28 EIS-eligible early-stage investments, across a broad range of sectors, targeting a return of over 20% IRR including EIS tax relief.
+In 2019, we launched Access EIS – the first and only data-driven passive startup fund in the UK.
+Access EIS invests passively in EIS opportunities and provide a totally new choice for investors.
+The fund’s strategy is to use its algorithm to automatically build you a diversified portfolio of at least 50 EIS-eligible early-stage investments, across a broad range of sectors, targeting a return of over 20% IRR excluding EIS tax relief.